-Malawi’s national tree – the Mulanje cedar (Widdringtonia whytei) – occurs naturally only in the Mulanje Mountain Biosphere Reserve.
+Malawi’s national tree – the Mulanje cedar (Widdringtonia whytei) – occurs naturally only in the Mulanje Mountain Biosphere Reserve in South East Malawi.
 Cedar forest cover has declined drastically in the last thirty years and as a result, Mulanje Cedar is now almost extinct.

-A sudden and drastic decline in the population is due to over-exploitation for timber.
+A sudden and drastic decline in the Mulanje Cedar population is due to over-exploitation for timber.
 The wood is termite resistant, durable and is a preferred material for construction.
 The wood is also fragrant and used for carving.
-An increase in the frequency of wild fire, the result of burning areas of forest for agriculture.
+An increase in the frequency of fire has also exacerbated the problem.

-The project is jointly led by the Global Trees Campaign, Mulanje Mountain Conservation Trust and the Forestry Research Institute of Malawi, and works closely with local communities and officials.
+The project is jointly led by BGCI, Mulanje Mountain Conservation Trust and the Forestry Research Institute of Malawi, and works closely with local communities and officials.
 The project is funded by the UK government’s Darwin Initiative.

-We aim to generate new knowledge about Mulanje Cedar, restore populations of Mulanje Cedar on Mulanje Mountain and generate sustainable income sources for local people currently relying on harvesting timber from Mulanje Cedar.
-We are establishing community nurseries will generate a sustainable income from the sale and planting of Mulanje Cedar seedlings.
+The project has generated new knowledge about Mulanje Cedar propagation, helped to restore populations of Mulanje Cedar on Mulanje Mountain and generated sustainable income from seedling sales for local people, some of whom were previously relying on harvesting timber from Mulanje Cedar.

-- Establishing 10 community nurseries around Mulanje Mountain
+- 10 community nurseries established around Mulanje Mountain

-- Providing training in nursery management and enterprise development
+- 200 people trained in nursery management and enterprise development

-- Increasing awareness of Mulanje cedar as a commercial timber species that can be sustainably produced and harvested to create a national market for tree seedlings to be used for plantations
+- Increased awareness of Mulanje Cedar as a commercial timber species that can be sustainably produced and harvested to create a national market for tree seedlings to be used for plantations